-Elliot Wave Tool
+Elliott Wave Tool

-To identify an Elliot Wave on a chart use the Elliot Wave tool located in the Advanced Charting Tools Section.
+To identify an Elliott Wave on a chart use the Elliott Wave tool located in the Advanced Charting Tools section.

-Charting an Elliot Wave:
+Charting an Elliott Wave:

-- 1. Select the Elliot Wave Tool from the Toolbox. - 2.
-Left click your mouse on the #1 point to place. - Continue throughout the wave by clicking on each point 1-5 and A,B,C to place.
+- 1. Select the Elliott Wave tool from the Toolbar. - 2.
+Left-click your mouse on the #1 point to place. - 3.
+Continue throughout the wave by clicking on each point 1-5 and A,B,C to place.
 When you get to the last point C the drawing is complete.

-Resizing the Elliot Wave Drawing:
+Resizing the Elliott Wave Drawing:

-- Select the drawing by clicking on it.
+- 1. Select the drawing by clicking on it.
 Note: The drawing is selected when boxes appear on the corners. - Click on one of the boxes to drag the select point and release the mouse button.

-Moving the Elliot Wave Drawing:
+Moving the Elliott Wave Drawing:

-Select the drawing by clicking on it continue holding down the mouse button, drag to the new location and release the mouse button.
+- Select the drawing by clicking on it continue holding down the mouse button. - Drag to the new location and release the mouse button.

-Deleting the Elliot Wave Drawing:
+Deleting the Elliott Wave Drawing:

-Select the drawing by clicking on it and press the delete key on your keyboard to remove.
-Or, right-click the drawing and select Options from the popup menu.
+- Select the drawing by clicking on it and press the Del(Delete) key on your keyboard to remove. - 2.
+Right-click the drawing and select "Delete" from the menu.

-Changing the Properties of an Elliot Wave Drawing:
+Changing the Properties of an Elliott Wave Drawing:

-Right-click on the drawing to view the properties menu.
+Right-click on the drawing to view the Properties menu.
 Properties that can be changed are:

-Foreground: Changes the line color of the Elliot Wave.
+Foreground - Changes the line color of the Elliott Wave.

-Line Thickness: Changes the thickness of the Elliot Wave Line.
+Line Thickness - Changes the thickness of the Elliott Wave Line.
 Choose values from 1-6.

-Line Style: Changes the line style of the Elliot Wave Line.
-Choose from solid, dashed, dotted and more.
+Line Style - Changes the line style of the Elliott Wave Line.
+Choose from Solid, Dashed, Dotted, and more.

-Arc Thickness: Changes the arcs formed at the 1-5 and ABC points.
+Arc Thickness - Changes the arcs formed at the 1-5 and ABC points.
 Choose values from 1-6.

-Font: Changes the Font, Size, Style, and Color of the 1-5 and ABC points.
+Font - Changes the Font, Size, Style, and Color of the 1-5 and ABC points.

-Show Text: Select to view or hide the 1-5 and ABC points.
+Show Text - Select to view or hide the 1-5 and ABC points.

-Send to Back: Changes the layer of the tool.
-This option is used when more than one tool is in the same area of the chart.
-Click on Send to Back when you need to access a tool under the Elliot Wave Drawing.
+Send to Back - Changes the layer of the tool.
+This option is used when more than one drawing is in the same area of the chart.
+Click on "Send to Back" when you need to access a drawing under the Elliott Wave Drawing.